 A nature walk is serene by all means.
 But it’s the one-of-a-kind view and even better accommodations that make Alberta the best kept secret in hiking vacations.
 Known as the castles in the mountains, The Fairmont Banff Springs and Fairmont Chateau Lake Louise are two iconic hotels where you’ll find something for everyone of every taste — from tranquil relaxation to exhilarating adventure.
 Locally, the land really lends itself for hiking to be Alberta’s No. 1 activity — the abundance of interpretive trails, wildlife, scenery and parklands speaks for itself.

-From easy, leisurely strolls to day-long challenging peaks, the local and award winning naturalists at The Fairmont Chateau Lake Louise’s Mountain Heritage Guide Program can customize the perfect adventure for your skill level with travel packages starting at $395 (CDN).
+From easy, leisurely strolls to day-long challenging peaks, the local and award winning naturalists at The Fairmont Chateau Lake Louise’s Mountain Heritage Guide Program can customize the perfect adventure for your skill level.
 A version of this program started when the original hotel was built in 1890, and professional mountain guides from Switzerland were hired to teach Canadians and tourists alike how to mountain climb.
 The current reincarnate of the program was revived in 1997, serving the Banff National Park area with half day, full day, and multi-day trip options.

 One of the most hiked trails comes as a half day trip through Lake Agnes that includes a sweet ending at the Lake Agnes Teahouse.
 This trip to the century-old mountain tea house that started in 1904 is so popular because it offers stunning views of the beloved, glacier-fed Lake Louise.
 The trip is about four-hours and 4.5 miles at moderate difficulty.
 Further upward, you’ll also hit Mirror Lake under the cliffs of the Big Beehive.
 More challenging options include day- or days-long hikes into the alpine of Alberta.
 A sure hit though, is the easy shore-line walks by the famed Lake Louise.
 This is where ground squirrels and marmots’ sightings are common, and even mountain goats on the sheer cliffs of Mt.
 Fairview are regularly seen.
 The Old Quarry Loop trail is another short and easy, but scenic hike that serves as a great photo opportunity.